Juice: Figurative uses

-The use of the word "juice" to mean "liquor" (alcohol) is from 1828.
+The use of the word "juice" to mean "liquor" (alcohol) dates from 1828.
 The use of the term "juice" to mean "electricity" dates from 1896.
 As a verb, the word "juice" was first recorded as meaning "to enliven" in 1964.
-The adjective "juiced" is recorded as meaning "drunk" in 1946 and in 2003 "enhanced or as if enhanced by steroids".
+The adjective "juiced" is recorded as meaning "drunk" in 1946 and "enhanced or as if enhanced by steroids" in 2003.
 The adjective "juicy" has meant "succulent" since the 15th century (e.g., a juicy roast beef).
 The figurative meaning "wealthy, full of some desired quality" dates from the 1620s (e.g., a pirate calling a heavily laden ship he aims to plunder a "juicy catch").
 The meaning "lively, suggestive, racy, sensational" (e.g., a juicy scandal) is from 1883.

+In religion

+The Catholic Church allows the use of unfermented grape juice in communion in the form of Must for cases where people are unable to drink alcohol.